AdobeDocs/experience-manager-65.en/help/sites-administering/bulk-editor.md

 ---
 title: The Bulk Editor
-seo-title: The Bulk Editor
 description: Learn how to use the Bulk Editor.
-seo-description: Learn how to use the Bulk Editor.
-uuid: 5f5e4190-d9b2-40a6-8cf4-4b7aebe35ad3
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: operations
 content-type: reference
-discoiquuid: 3649cffb-418a-4ad6-862f-56346a831b0b
 docset: aem65
 exl-id: c63e044c-4d2a-44d3-853b-8e7337e1ee03
 ---

 # The Bulk Editor{#the-bulk-editor}

-The Bulk Editor allows for very efficient editing when the visual page context is not needed as it lets you:
+The Bulk Editor allows for efficient editing when the visual page context is not needed as it lets you:

 * search for (and display) content from multiple pages; this is done using GQL (Google Query Language)
-* edit this content directly in the bulk editor
+* edit this content directly in the Bulk Editor
 * save the changes (to the originating pages)
 * export this content to a tab-separated (.tsv) spreadsheet file